UniReady Enabling Subjects

 More information about the policies and procedures related to CRL assessment and appealing a CRL assessment outcome can be found in the Credit for Recognised Learning manual (PDF).

 If you have any questions, please contact firstname.lastname@example.org

 UniReady will enable students to matriculate into Curtin (and other universities).
 The program incorporates a high degree of flexibility and responsiveness that caters to students with a wide range of educational backgrounds, ages and experiences.
 This program is flexible enough to allow students to complete one, some or all of the subjects in the degree depending on credit for recognised learning.

 Recommended Study Pattern

 In order to use the UniReady subjects as a pathway to an undergraduate degree, four subjects need to be successfully completed.
-Students need to enrol in the two core subjects and select two subjects from the four optional subjects.
+Students need to enrol in the two core subjects and select two subjects from the five optional subjects.

 Successful completion of 4 subjects.

 Pick your subjects to begin.

 Apply for the degree, or enrol directly into a subject.
 It's up to you!

 You can apply for government funding or pay up-front.